Lessons From My Dogs: When Loss Comes Suddenly, A Tribute to Stash

 In June of 2024 when I returned from France, I felt the same elation upon seeing them again as I always did, the same elation I know they felt in seeing me, too.
 Once home, I could sigh in relief that they were here.
 Safe.
 I was safely home, too.
 The first day back, I let them out to hunt and Stash stayed out for two hours, a long time for a fourteen-year-old dog with a heart condition.
 When she finally came back in, a good 45 minutes after Sparkle, I could see the utter bliss on her white beagle face, together with the exhaustion.
 She drank and drank then collapsed on a dog bed, reviving herself only to eat dinner and flump down again.
 They were like two prisoners finally released and I was thrilled for them.

 But by morning, Stash was in pain.
 This had happened before when she overdid it and I got out the laser.
 We took it easy that day, and the next day, too, with only a short, gentle walk.
 By the third day, when I let her out to hunt, I was surprised when she stayed out longer than I expected.
-Because she’d been hurt, I decided it wise to call her in, and as she’d begun losing her hearing so this wasn’t always an easy task.
+Because she’d been hurt, I decided it wise to call her in, and as she’d begun losing her hearing, this wasn’t always an easy task.
 When I called, she emerged from behind the bird bath in a flower bed; only then did I realize she’d been hiding.
 I scooped her up and saw at once she was still badly hurting.
 That evening she was walking but staggering with every fourth or fifth step.
 She’d stumble and fall but she seemed undaunted, perhaps only a bit confused, and she righted herself each time to continue sniffing about the yard.

 Stash in the outside dog bed with the IV in her leg.